-Each year, the Showcase includes over 700 presses, from commercial publisher to university press to micro-press.
+Each year, the Showcase includes over 800 presses, from commercial publisher to university press to small press.
 Displaying more than 3,000 poetry works—including books by individual authors, anthologies, chapbooks, artists’ books, prose works, multimedia, and more—the Poets House Showcase is a diverse and inclusive exhibition in which books from small presses receive the same care and attention as those from major publishers.

-2019 marks the 27th anniversary of the Showcase, which began in 1992 and has continued to grow ever since.
+2019 marked the 27th anniversary of the Showcase, which began in 1992 and has continued to grow ever since.

 When is this year’s Showcase?

 The 28th annual Poets House Showcase will open in early summer 2020—date to be announced!

 Our annual Showcase serves as a living record of each year’s new poetry books, making each publication freely accessible to the public.
 Books contributed to the Showcase are all displayed in an interactive exhibition in Kray Hall for over a month, organized by publisher, so poets, readers, editors, and the broader poetry community can read, browse, and discover.